vlnn/vlnn-dev-hugo-theme/README.md

-# Accessible Minimalism Hugo Theme
+# Customized Accessible Minimalism Hugo Theme

 Minimalist Hugo theme with a penchant for accessibility